yucigou/codegoodworks/enrolment.md

 </header>

 <p>JavaScript is an object-oriented scripting language which is used in web pages along with HTML and CSS.
-JavaScript has been adopted universally by almost all web browsers for years.
-JavaScript is the most popular languages according to Stack Overflow and the 'Facebook for programmers' in 2017.</p>
+JavaScript is the only client-side scriping language that has been adopted universally by almost all web browsers, such as Google Chrome, Firefox, Internet Explorer, Opera, and so on.</p>
+<p>According to Stack Overflow and the 'Facebook for programmers', JavaScript is the most popular programming language in 2017.</p>
 <p>This <em>onsite</em> course will get you started coding in JavaScript, from novice to prospective professional.</p>

 <ul class="course-info">